weaviate/weaviate-io/developers/weaviate/concepts/prefiltering.md

 :::info Added in `1.26`
 :::

-Weaviate `1.26` introduces the `indexRangeFilters` index, which is a range-based index for filtering by numerical ranges.
-This index is available for `int`, `number`, or `date` properties.
+Weaviate `1.26` introduces the `indexRangeFilters` index for filtering by numerical ranges.
+This index is available for properties of type `int`, `number`, or `date`.
 The index is not available for arrays of these data types.

 Internally, rangeable indexes are implemented as [roaring bitmap slices](https://www.featurebase.com/blog/range-encoded-bitmaps).
 This data structure limits the index to values that can be stored as 64 bit integers.

-`indexRangeFilters` is only available for new properties.
+The `indexRangeFilters` index is only available for new properties.
 Existing properties cannot be converted to use the rangeable index.

 ## Recall on Pre-Filtered Searches